fermelin/minishell/README.md

 This project is a simple shell (like bash or zsh).

-Implemented builtins:
-cd, echo, pwd, export, unset, env, exit.
+**Minishell supports:**

-Minishell supports command parsing (handling double-quotes and single-quotes, $ env var expansion etc.), executing of any binary file.
+command parsing (handling double-quotes and single-quotes, $ env var expansion etc.);

+some builtin commands (cd, echo, pwd, export, unset, env, exit);

+executing of any binary file;

+pipes and redirects.

 <h3>How to compile: </h3> make